-In Maritime Canada, on the southwest shore of Nova Scotia, Lunenburg's harbor waters reflect a town of wooden ships and homes, hardy residents, and a myriad of vibrant red buildings.
+In Maritime Canada, on the southwest shore of Nova Scotia, Lunenburg's harbor waters reflect a town of wooden ships, hardy residents and a myriad of vibrant red buildings.

-Seen through thick fog from across its harbor, these structures stand out.
-Their highly visible colors are a valued safety precaution, and a tradition traceable back to 1753, when Lunenburg was founded.
-Then, in days of before global positioning systems, navigating your ship into port was accomplished with dead reckoning and experience.
-Vivid colors ashore alerted tired ships captains, straining to see through fog, that land was imminent.
+Seen through thick fog from across Lunenburg's harbor, these red structures stand out.
+Their color is a safety precaution.
+Painting harborside buildings red is a tradition traceable back to 1753 when Lunenburg was founded.
+Then, before global positioning systems, navigating your ship into port was accomplished with dead reckoning and experience, so to avoid accidents, the high contrast red color ashore alerted homecoming captains that land was imminent.

-While I'm not a ship's captain, when we drop anchor in Lunenburg harbor and go ashore, I immerse myself in the town's vibrant hues.
-Questions come to mind about some of the other aspects of the color red.
-Why do we see color the way we do?
+While I'm not a ship's captain, when we drop anchor in Lunenburg harbor, it is still easy to find the shore, so I immerse myself in the town's culture.
+Strolling along the harbor, questions come to mind about some of the other aspects of red, beyond how Lunenburg's story.
+For instance, why do we see color the way we do?